All Episodes

 What our troops deserve is a winning strategy, and what they deserve is leadership that is up to the sacrifice that they're making.

-Sadly, this is the best that this administration could do in a month when we have lost 100 young men and women who have given their lives for a failed policy.
+Sadly, this is the best that this administration can do in a month when we have lost 100 young men and women who have given their lives for a failed policy.

 Over half the names on the Vietnam Wall were put there after our leaders knew that our policy was wrong.

-And it was wrong that leaders were quiet then, and I'm not gonna be quiet now.
+And it was wrong that leaders were quiet then, and I'm not going to be quiet now.

 This is a textbook Republican campaign strategy.